 In addition, to find out the amount of circulating ketone bodies, a blood test may also be ordered.
 If the concentration of ketone bodies in the blood is higher than 0.5 mmol/L, this could be a sign of illness.

-High levels of ketones in urine should always be investigated by a doctor, and treated if needed.
+High levels of ketones in urine should always be investigated by a doctor, and treated as needed.
 This is because an accumulation of ketones in the blood can result in several health problems such as dehydration, electrolytic unbalance, acidosis, and even coma.

 From the moment ketonuria is identified, doctors may prescribe the use of insulin, fluid replacement through IV, or some dietary changes in order to achieve ideal amounts of carbohydrates, proteins, and fat in the diet.